-The academic calendar consists of a fall and spring semester of 15 weeks each.
-A course that meets once a week has 15 meetings.
-A course that meets twice a week has 30 meetings.
+The academic calendar consists of a fall and spring semester of 16 weeks each, inclusive of final exams/final studio critiques-also known as "Ringling Review".
+A course that meets once a week has 15 meetings, plus a final exam meeting.
+A course that meets twice a week has 29 meetings, plus a final studio critique meeting.